 Customer acquisition is the process of identifying and attracting potential customers and converting them into paying customers of a business.
 The whole acquisition process involves multiple steps and each step requires its own strategies to ensure leads convert into buying customers at the end of the process.

 Customer Acquisition Strategy for Startups

 For startups, the acquisition process is fairly similar to more traditional businesses.
 However, the strategies can vary depending on the particular requirements of the startup.
 In short, there’s no one-size-fits-all plan for customer acquisitions.
 So let’s get started with bringing more customers for your startup.

 The first step to acquiring new customers is identifying the right people.
 As the saying goes,

 If you’re selling to everyone, you’re not selling to anyone.

-So it’s crucial to find the ideal people that have use for your solutions and are willing to commit hard earned dollars to purchase them.
+So it’s crucial to find the ideal people who have use for your solutions and are willing to commit hard-earned dollars to purchase them.
 Targeting customers involves the following process,

 Determine Market size